mmbednarek/smartapi/README.md

 ## Errors

 To return an error with a status code you can use one of the error functions: `smartapi.Error(status int, msg, reason string)`, `smartapi.Errorf(status int, msg string, fmt ...interface{})`, `smartapi.WrapError(status int, err error, reason string)`.
-The api error contains an error message and an error reason.
+The API error contains an error message and an error reason.
 The message will be printed with a logger.
 The reason will be returned in the response body.
 You can also return ordinary errors.
 They are treated as if their status code was 500.

 ```go